syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Data-Presentation.md

 ---
 layout: post
 title: Data presentation in ASP.NET MVC Spreadsheet widget | Syncfusion
-description: How to perform Spreadsheet Data presentation.
+description: How to perform the proper representation of data with Syncfusion Essential ASP.NET MVC Spreadsheet widget.
 platform: ejmvc
 control: Spreadsheet
 documentation: ug
 ---

-# Data Presentation
+# Spreadsheet Data Presentation

 Data presentation is helpful for proper representation of data in Spreadsheet.
 You have following features in Data Presentation.